Why Is My Cat Itching and Licking So Much?

 Treatment for allergies depends on the type of allergy your cat is dealing with.
 Options may include:

-- Diet change: For food allergies, switching your cat to a diet free from the offending food can eliminate symptoms.
+- Diet change: For food allergies, switching your cat to a diet free from the offending ingredient(s) can soothe symptoms.

 - Avoid contact: For contact allergies, avoid exposing your cat to the allergen.
 For instance, if your cat is sensitive to wool, remove their access to that material.

-- Environmental control: Avoiding allergens like house dust and pollen can be trickier, as they’re largely out of your control, says Dr. Osborne.
+- Environmental control: Avoiding allergens like house dust and pollen can be trickier.
 You can try to minimize exposure to environmental allergens like pollen, dust mites, and mold through regular cleaning, keeping windows closed on high pollen days, and air filtration.

-- Allergy medications: If environmental control is not enough to tame your cat’s symptoms, antihistamine allergy medications, such as Benadryl or chlorpheniramine, may be helpful.
+- Allergy medications: If environmental control is not enough to tame your cat’s symptoms, cat allergy medications, such as Atopica or antihistames, may help.
 In more severe cases, Dr. Osborne says inhaled steroids and bronchodilators are available to bring respiratory relief that can occur in addition to itching.
-Additional medications such as Atopica can also be used in cats.

 - Allergy shots: Dr. Osborne says allergy shots (aka allergen immunotherapy) can help reduce your cat’s allergies by desensitizing the body to the offending allergen.